 Therefore, resolve today never to trust and glory in your self-righteousness, or to hold unto and depend on your self-righteousness, good works, or performance for victory in spiritual warfare.

-Learn more about how to put on the whole armour of God in the second part of this piece.
+Discover more pieces of God’s whole armour for the believers and how to put them on in the second part of this piece.

-Prayer: My Dear Heavenly Father, thank You for the belt of truth and the breastplate of righteousness you have prepared for me to put on so as to appropriate, enforce, defend and demonstrate the victory that Christ has already won for me.
-My Dear Holy Spirit, teach and help me daily to put on the whole armour of God, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for the belt of truth and the breastplate of righteousness you have prepared for me to put on so as to appropriate, enforce, enjoy and demonstrate the victory that Christ has already won for me.
+My Dear Holy Spirit, teach and help me to put them on and use them daily, in Jesus’ name.
 Amen.